noseglasses/Kaleidoscope-Papageno/README.md

 Papageno definitions follow

 glockenspiel_begin
-...
+... patterns go here ...
 glockenspiel_end
 #endif
 ```
 All Papageno definitions must be surrounded by `glockenspiel_begin` and
-`glockenspiel_end` as starting and ending tags to enable the Glockenspiel compiler to distinguish between Papageno definitions and C++ code.
+`glockenspiel_end` as starting and ending tags to enable the Glockenspiel compiler to distinguish between Papageno definitions and the sketch's remaining C++ code.

-Papageno definitions may occur at any place in the sketch.
-Only one block of Papageno definitions is allowed.
+Papageno definitions may occur at any place in the sketch, but only one `glockenspiel_begin ... glockenspiel_end` block is allowed.

 ### Comments in Papageno/Glockenspiel code
 Everything that follows a `%` until the end of a line is considered part of the comment.
 ```
+/*
 glockenspiel_begin

 % This is a comment.
 input: an_input <KEYPOS> = $ 1, 3 $ % This is a commented input.

 glockenspiel_end
+*/
 ```

 ### Defining inputs

-Kaleidoscope-Papageno checks keyboard input and tries to recognize patterns.
+Kaleidoscope-Papageno checks your keyboard input and attempts to recognize patterns while you are typing.
 For improved performance of pattern matching, only keys that are explicitly
-registered with Papageno may be part of patterns.
+registered with Papageno may be part of such patterns.
 Keys are thereby defined by their position (row/column) in the keyboard matrix.
 In Papageno jargon, keys that participate in pattern matching are called *inputs*.
-One can define as much as 255 separate inputs.
-In reality it depends on the number of keys of the keyboard, how many different inputs actually make sense.
-The maximum amount is the number of different physical keys.
+In theory, one can define as much as 255 separate inputs with Kaleidoscope-Papageno.
+In reality, how many different inputs actually make sense, depends on the actual number of keys on the keyboard.
+The maximum amount of usable inputs is limited by the number of different physical keys.

+Arduino hackers: In theory it is possible to attach other devices to the Arduino board that could serve as extended inputs.
+Currently this is not supported by Kaleidoscope-Papageno, but if you have an enhancement idea, feel free to open an issue report on GitHub and describe your ideas.

-All the following examples assume a Keyboardio Model01 keyboard.
+All the following examples assume a Keyboardio Model01 keyboard is being used.

-An input can e.g. be defined as follows.
+An input for a key at position `row = 0, col = 7` can be defined as follows and named `LeftThumb1`.
 ```
 input: LeftThumb1 <KEYPOS> =  $ 0,  7 $
 ```
-This would allow the leftmost thumb key of the Model01 to be used as part of a pattern.
-The thumb key can further on be referenced by the name `LeftThumb1`.
-The string `$ 0,  7 $` defines the key's matrix
-position as `row = 0, col = 7`.

 ### Defining actions

-Before we define key patterns, we should concern ourselves with question what is supposed to happen once a pattern matches.
-Kaleidoscope-Papageno supports different types of actions that are going to be explained in the following.
+Pattern matching is only useful, if we assign actions to matching patterns.
+Kaleidoscope-Papageno supports different types of actions that we are going to explained in the following.

 #### Simple keycode actions

-The most common action is to trigger a key event with a given keycode.
+The most common action is to emit a keyboard event with a given keycode.
 ```
 action: Key_C <KEYCODE>
 ```
-Unsurprisingly, this will cause the printable key "C" be emitted once a
+This will cause the printable key "C" to be emitted once a
 pattern matches.
-As this type of actions is pretty common, `KEYCODE` actions for  keycodes that are defined by the stock firmware are define in the
+As this type of action is pretty common, `KEYCODE`-actions for all keycodes that are defined by the stock firmware are define in the
-file `glockenspiel/predefines.gls` in the Kaleidoscope-Papageno repository.
+file `glockenspiel/predefines.gls` that lives in the Kaleidoscope-Papageno repository.

 This file is included by Kaleidoscope-Papageno during the Glockenspiel
 compile.
-Thus, for standard keys, keycode actions just work out of the
+This means, that for standard keys, keycode actions just work out of the
 box.

-Be careful not to explicitly define actions for standard keys explicitly as those would collide with the definitions in `glockenspiel/predefines.gls` and therefore cause a Glockenspiel compiler errors.
+Please, be careful not to explicitly define actions for any of the standard keys that are already listed in `glockenspiel/predefines.gls`.
+Otherwise, Glockenspiel compiler errors would result.

 If you want to use a non standard keycode alias which you defined in
 your C++ code somewhere (directly within the sketch file or included therein), you
 can define an explicit action.
 ```
+constexpr Key my_Special_Key = LCTRL(Key_A);
+/*
+glockenspiel_begin
+...
 action: my_Special_Key <KEYCODE>
+...
+glockenspiel_end
+*/
 ```
-___Note:___ `my_Special_Key` must either be a valid C++ symbol or pre-processor macro.
+___Note:___ `my_Special_Key` could either be a valid C++ symbol or a pre-processor macro.

 #### Complex keycode actions

-Of course, it is also possible to define complex keycodes as actions, e.g. a printable keys with active modifiers.
+It is also possible to define complex keycodes as actions within the Papageno definitions, e.g. a printable key with an active modifier.
 ```
 action: shiftCtrlC <COMPLEX_KEYCODE> =  $ LCTRL(LSHIFT(Key_C)) $
 ```